experimental-platform/platform-ptw/README.md

 # Experimental Platform: PUBLISH TO WEB

-A microservice written in ruby that subscribes to the proprietary ptw interface.
+A microservice written in ruby that subscribes to the [protonet publish to web](https://github.com/protonet/publish_to_web) interface.

 This is a component of the experimental platform.
 To read more about it please go here: